Why we’re expanding and investing in our research and discovery efforts

 Our commitment to innovation helps ensure a brighter future for patients everywhere

 We follow the science where we can make the greatest difference, now and in the future.

 It’s a key component of our drive to be the premier, research-intensive biopharmaceutical company, bringing creative minds together to transform world-class science into life-changing medicines and vaccines.
 To realize that future, we’re making significant investments in our research and discovery facilities and infrastructure in the U.S. and around the world.

 “With new facilities and capabilities, we’re carrying forward Merck’s long tradition of using the power of leading-edge science to save and improve lives,” said Rob Davis, CEO and president.
 “It’s a legacy of scientific excellence that has brought forward medicines and vaccines that have helped change standards of care in human and animal health.”

 These efforts include the recent expansion of our Exploratory Science Center in Cambridge, Mass., a state-of-the-art home for experts in biochemistry and those who take an interdisciplinary approach to innovation.
 The newly expanded space opens the door to hire about 100 more scientists to help drive our discovery.

 Tom McCubbins, SVP, operations, and Mike Kress, SVP, chemistry, cut the ribbon to unveil the new West Point site expansion

-Rob Davis and Fiona Marshall tour the new facilities at the Exploratory Science Center in Cambridge, Mass.
+Rob Davis tours the new facilities at the Exploratory Science Center in Cambridge, Mass.

 In the U.K., we’re moving ahead with plans for our 220,000-square-foot London Discovery Center.
 Once completed, the state-of-the-art discovery facility will accommodate about 800 employees across discovery, research, clinical and support roles, including marketing, finance and administration.